Jungfrau: Family poses in front of the spectacular mountain panorama at Schynige Platte.

 Prices (CHF) Jungfrau Travel Pass with Discounts 2025

-Discounts are available for holders of:
+Discounts for the Jungfrau Travel Pass are available for holders of:

 • GA (General Subscription)